adamharrison/liquid-cpp/README.md

 * Line accurate, and helpful error messages.
 (Some are accurate and helpful, others are not).
 * Ability to step through and examine the liquid AST.
 (AST is generated, but no mechanisms to step through yet)
 * Full test suite that runs all major examples from Shopify's doucmentation.
 (Test suite runs some examples, but not all).
-* Extremely easy to embed in other libraries, software, and langauges.
-Possiblilty of having it as a header-only library.
-(Emebedding easy; header-only, not yet).
-* Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation. (most compatible, need to dig into details)
 * Ability to set limits on memory consumed, and time spent rendering.
 (Partially implemented).

 ### TODO